stevecrozz/shentrypoint/README.md

 4. When you send SIGINT (CTRL+C) to your container, you should get a shell prompt (not a stopped container) as if you'd been running your application process in the foreground from a shell all along

+## Why?

+We put together a lot of automation around running containers in terms of configuration for inputs, network, volumes, etc, not to mention connecting these containers to other systems in a deployment.
+Sometimes, the easiest way to get a debugging environment is to take over an existing container.
+Shentrypoint makes it possible to `docker attach` to an existing container and you can pretend you had launched the application as a foreground process all along.
+You can hit CTRL+C, modify your container's filesystem, run arbitrary commands, restart your application and debug it interactively.

 ## How to Use It